AI-4-SE/CfgNet-A-Framework-for-Tracking-Equality-Based-Configuration-Dependencies-Across-a-Software-Project/README.md

 To evaluate CfgNet's ability to model the configuration landscape of a software project and detect dependency conflicts in it, we followed state of the art practice by violating configuration dependencies in five software projects.
 You can find the results of the dependency violations [here](data/violation_injection/results/).

-Since there was no readily available data set of cross-technology configuration dependencies, we first analyzed Stack Overflow (SO) posts and extracted [five reoccurring configuration dependencies](data/violation_injection/dependencies.pdf).
+Since there was no readily available data set of cross-technology configuration dependencies, we first analyzed Stack Overflow (SO) posts and extracted [ten reoccurring configuration dependencies](data/violation_injection/all_dependencies.pdf).
+For the dependency violation injection, we selected the four most common cross-technology configuration dependencies and the top most common internal configuration dependencies.
+The selected configuration dependencies can be found [here](data/violation_injection/selected_dependencies.pdf)

-In the following, we present the subject sysems and the changes (i.e., the file, line number, old value, and new value) that we made to violate the dependencies.
+In the following, we present the subject systems and the changes (i.e., the file, line number, old value, and new value) that we made to violate the dependencies.

 ### **spring-boot-blog**
 This blogging application uses Maven, Docker, a database, and many Spring Technologies, such as Spring Boot, Spring Security, and Spring Data.